raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

 <br><br><br><br>
 <div style="margin-top: -60px;"></div>

->##### Why Not an Archetype?
+>##### Why Not a Subclass?
 >
->When you come across a new class, it's natural to ask the designers "Why have you designed a class, and not an archetype?".
+>When you come across a new class, it's natural to ask the designers "Why have you designed a class, and not a subclass?".
 >
 >The spiritual swordsman, though resembling a fighter, warlock or even a bladesinger wizard, has a different and until now unique concept: It is a class that is deeply connected to the spiritual world, specters, ghosts and the soul.
 It has an intimate bond with the spiritual energies and is able to manipulate them, to the point of materializing this power in the shape of his Spiritual Weapon.
 >
->This deep knowledge about his own spirit and about spirits in general, the bond with its weapon and its responsability in the world are characteristics that can be explored in many ways, ways that could be impossible to explore with only an archetype.
-And, through this class and its archetypes, we try to bring these nuances and different kinds of bonds the spiritual swordsmen could have.
+>This deep knowledge about his own spirit and about spirits in general, the bond with its weapon and its responsability in the world are characteristics that can be explored in many ways, ways that could be impossible to explore with only a subclass.
+And, through this class and its owns subclasses, we try to bring these nuances and different kinds of bonds the spiritual swordsmen could have.

 \page